arcan1s/ahriman/docs/architecture.rst

 * ``ahriman.core.sign`` package provides sign feature (only gpg calls are available).
 * ``ahriman.core.status`` contains helpers and watcher class which are required for web application.
 Reporter must be initialized by using ``ahriman.core.status.client.Client.load`` method.
 * ``ahriman.core.support`` provides plugins for support packages (mirrorlist and keyring) generation.
 * ``ahriman.core.triggers`` package contains base trigger classes.
 Classes from this package must be imported in order to implement user extensions.
-In fact, ``ahriman.core.report`` and ``ahriman.core.upload`` use this package.
+In fact, ``ahriman.core.report``, ``ahriman.core.upload`` and other built-in triggers use this package.
 * ``ahriman.core.upload`` package provides sync feature, should not be called directly.

 This package also provides some generic functions and classes which may be used by other packages: